Bitwarden Review: Quick Expert Summary

 Bitwarden Ease of Use and Setup

-Bitwarden’s password replay worked pretty well for me, but I had a few really frustrating experiences with it.
+Bitwarden’s auto-save function worked reasonably well for me, but I had a few frustrating experiences with it.
 I would use the auto-save function to add a new password to my vault, but Bitwarden would fail to remember that site when I returned to it.
 I had to either manually search for the saved password in the browser extension, or manually edit the saved login so that Bitwarden was able to identify the website.

+There were also several times that Bitwarden failed to offer to auto-save a new login, so I had to add it manually — this is really annoying.
 Competitors like Dashlane and 1Password are able to immediately auto-save and auto-fill logins without all of this hassle.
-Users looking for a seamless and simple password manager experience should definitely avoid Bitwarden.
+Users looking for a password manager that provides a seamless and simple auto-fill and auto-save experience should definitely avoid Bitwarden.

 Bitwarden Mobile App